-If your property has random discolored patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can point the finger at Japanese beetles.
+If your yard has random brown patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can blame Japanese beetles.

-Come late spring or early summer, you probably can't wait to get out on your ski boat.
-Be aware that you might have some uninvited company.
+Come late spring or early summer, you probably can't wait to get out on your sail boat.
+Be aware that you might have some unwelcome company.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.